-Written Essay: Each student will write a ten-page essay, in Spanish, on the health subject of their choice.
+Medical Journal Article: Each student will write a 15-page journal article, in Spanish, on the health subject of their choice, these articles may be submitted for publication in a Chilean medical journal.
 Written Essay: 25%

-Oral Presentation: Based on the written essay topic, each student will provide a workshop type public health presentation orally to the rest of the class.
+Oral Presentation: Based on the written journal article topic, each student will provide a workshop type presentation to a group of health professionals.
 Oral Presentation: 25%